MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 copy the values from the header.

-Paste the values into the `AzureQuantumProvider` constructor below to create a `provider` that connects to your Azure Quantum Workspace:
+Paste the values into the `AzureQuantumProvider` constructor below to create a `provider` that connects to your Azure Quantum workspace:

 ```python
 provider = AzureQuantumProvider(